-Along the coast from Zadar to Dubrovnik, you can expect daily temperatures to average 77 degrees Fahrenheit with temps dropping to the low to mid-60s in the evening.
-The Adriatic remains inviting at 73 degrees, and with the high UV index, 12 hours of daylight, and as little as a couple inches of rain across seven days, September is a next-to-perfect time to visit.
+Along the coast from Zadar to Dubrovnik, you can expect daily temperatures to average 77°F (25°C), with temps dropping to the low to mid-60s (16°C-19°C) in the evening.
+The Adriatic remains inviting at 73°F (23°C), and with a high UV index, 12 hours of daylight, and as little as a couple of inches of rain across seven days, September is a next-to-perfect time to visit.
 So pack your summer gear and bring light layers.

 Crowds & Cost

 Enjoy a little breathing room along the coast and on the beaches now that the visitors are down to a more manageable level and local tourists have returned home from the coast.
 Flights and tourist attractions are less costly than in peak season, and hotel prices along the coast begin their six-month decline.
 Though prices drop, ferries continue to operate on a summer schedule adding to the lure of traveling to Croatia in September.

 Where to Go